-54. This benefit is being gradually rolled-out across Scotland to replace six other benefits (Working Tax Credit, Child Tax Credit, Employment and Support Allowance, Job Seekers Allowance, Income Support and Housing Benefit).
+61. This benefit has been gradually rolled-out across Scotland to replace six other benefits (Working Tax Credit, Child Tax Credit, Employment and Support Allowance, Job Seekers Allowance, Income Support and Housing Benefit).
 Some students (primarily those who are disabled and / or who have children and / or young people estranged from their parents) may be eligible for student support whilst receiving Universal Credit.
-See paragraphs 59-64 of the Award Assessment section for further details.
+(See paragraphs 49 to 54 of the Award Assessment section for further details.)